adamripley98/nalda/README.md

 ## Cam
 - [ ] Nav bar style when no one is logged in
 - [ ] Style curator profile view (`Profile.js`).
 Add profile picture spot!
-- [ ] Make it so nav bar closes when user clicks something

 ## Other